Warfalla

-Warfalla (ورفلة) is a tribal confederation of Arab origin that resides in Tripolitania, western Libya, mainly in their stronghold of Bani Walid.
+Warfalla (ورفلة) is a tribal confederation of mixed Arab and Arabized Berber origin that resides in Tripolitania, western Libya, mainly in their stronghold of Bani Walid.
 Warfalla historically inhabited the area bounded by the cities of Bani Walid and Sirte, as well as the town of Sabha.
 The Warfalla tribe, along with the Qadhadhfa and Magarha, were the backbone of Muammar Gaddafi's regime.
 The Warfalla tribe is considered a confederacy of 52 sub-tribes that consist of individual bayts or clans.
 Warfalla is estimated to be Libya's largest tribe with approximately one million members.

 Origin

-The Warfalla tribal confederation chiefly consists of Arab Bedouin tribes descended from Banu Hilal.
-Arab tribes have then joined the tribal confederation in a sort of tribal brotherhood (muwakhah), until 52 sub-tribes emerged, establishing the tribal confederation of Warfalla.
+The Warfalla tribal confederation is of mixed origin.
+It includes Arabized Berber tribes descended from Hawwara, as well as Arab Bedouin tribes descended from Banu Hilal.
+By the sixteenth century, the Arab migrations to the Maghreb and subsequent intermarriage with indigenous populations had largely Arabized the region, giving rise to mixed Arab-Berber tribes that included the Warfalla.
+Arab tribes then joined the tribal confederation in a sort of tribal brotherhood (muwakhah), until 52 sub-tribes emerged, establishing the tribal confederation of Warfalla.

 History

 Italian colonization

 During the Italian invasion of Libya in 1911, the Warfalla tribe, under the leadership of 'Abd al-Nabi Bel Khayre, fought against the invaders until the fall of Bani Walid, the Warfalla tribe's territory in December 1923.
 The Warfalla remained neutral under Bel Khayre's leadership during the war against the Italians.
 It was until the Italians reached the Warfalla that they fought the Italians.
 In 1915, the shaykhs of Warfalla wrote a letter to the British consul in Tripoli, stating their opinion towards the Italian colonial state:

 We are the notables of the district of Warfalla, still keeping our independence which was given to us by our lord the Sultan.
 And in case any power attacks us, we are obliged to defend our dear homeland to the last soul.
 Thus we urge you to inform the Italian government that we are protecting our independence and if Italy decides to attack us, we will be forced to fight her.